ocinemod87/SearchEngine/README.md

 # Project: Search Engine

-This repository contains the source code for Group Z's implementation of the Search Engine project in the Introductory Programming course.
+This repository contains the source code for Group M's implementation of the Search Engine project in the Introductory Programming course.

 ## Getting Started